apengwin/py_node/README.md

 ## Notes for posterity
 * The runtime

 * GCF requires all functiosn return a promise, or end with a callback.
-Originally, I had problems of the functions running really slowly, but when I switched from returning promises to callbacks, everything inexplicably ran faster.
+Originally, I had problems of the functions running really slowly, but when I switched from returning promises to callbacks, everything inexplicably ran faster, from 10s of minutes to a few seconds.
 The lesson here is to never return a promise, which sounds kinda dark when you think about it.

 * The function timeout and memory allocated return to default every time you deploy the function, and have to be reset manually.